 We, as architects, can design too much.
 We can solve the “problem” too well in that our clients and users of our buildings don’t have meaningful opportunities to choose how they interact with the spaces and how they adapt them for changed future use.
 Offering areas of openness where there is not a prescribed way to move through or use the space opens up a higher sense of engagement, participation, and ownership within an architectural experience.
 In this way, the users of the space finalize the design for themselves.

 Doing more with less.
-Instead of trying to make so many design moves or make a project be too many things, my intention (and challenge) is to exercise restraint and simplify the signals that I give to the person experiencing the architecture, reserving significant gestures for special moments so that they are appreciated, and giving space to breathe in between.
+Instead of trying to make so many design moves or make a project be too many things, my intention is to exercise restraint and simplify.
+Reserving significant gestures for special moments so that they are appreciated, and giving space to breathe in between.

-I appreciate projects that feel real and I hope to practice that awareness of material integrity.
-Walking through a stone colonnade and knowing it is stone vs. wondering if it is a synthetic material that just looks like it might be stone are two very different experiences.
-I want to be a part of experiences that feel real.
+I appreciate projects that feel real and I practice that awareness of material honesty.
+Walking through a stone colonnade and knowing it is stone vs. wondering if it is a synthetic material that just looks like stone are two very different experiences.
+I want to create authentic experiences.

 SUSTAINABILITY + HIGH PERFORMANCE DESIGN